Powerful pyridoxine! Bountiful B6! What other names can we give it?

 Some women use progesterone supplementation during the luteal phase to boost their progesterone.
-You could do that, too, but then it depends on your skin absorption, and skin can become saturated if you don't rotate application sites.
+You could do that, too, but then it depends on your skin absorption, and subcutaneous fat can become saturated if you don't rotate application sites.
 Plus, B6 has other helpful attributes, like promoting a healthy immune system and carbohydrate metabolism.

-And once you are pregnant, B6 helps with morning sickness.
+Once you are pregnant, B6 helps with morning sickness.
 Taking 50 mg a day of B6 can curb or eliminate morning sickness.

 Yellow fin tuna